By Ashok Prasad, Founder, Niyyam

 Step 3: Optimize Expenses Before Stopping SIP

-Reducing expenses can help you continue SIP even in tough times.
+This approach may help you continue SIP even in difficult situations.

 Step 4: Avoid Emotional Decisions